Kobe Steel sent products with tampered data to second nuclear company

 The parts were destined for use in centrifuges to enrich uranium, a JNFL spokesman said by phone.
 Citing security reasons, he declined to provide further details.

 Kobe Steel has not told JNFL whether there are any safety issues with the parts, the spokesman said.

-A Kobe Steel spokesman confirmed the company had fabricated data about specialised coatings used on the parts, adding the company had not identified any safety issues.
+A Kobe Steel spokesman confirmed the firm fabricated data about specialised coatings used on the parts and had not identified any safety issues.

 JNFL is the second company in the nuclear power industry to receive components affected by the steelmaker’s data tampering.

-Tokyo Electric Power Co said earlier this month it had taken delivery of pipes from Kobe Steel that were not checked properly.
+Tokyo Electric Power Co said this month it had taken delivery of pipes from Kobe Steel that were not checked properly.

-Japan’s atomic regulator has asked nuclear operators to check whether they are using Kobe Steel products at nuclear plants, it said on Wednesday, adding it has received no reports that Kobe Steel’s data tampering scandal has affected safety.
+Japan’s atomic regulator has asked nuclear operators to check whether they are using Kobe Steel products at nuclear plants, it said on Wednesday, adding it had received no reports that Kobe Steel’s data tampering scandal had affected safety.

 No deadline has been given for nuclear operators to report back to the Nuclear Regulation Authority, a spokesman said by phone on Friday.